Environmental ethics: Ecologic extension

 ecological entities like ecosystems or the global environment as a whole entity.
 Holmes Rolston, among others, has taken this approach.

 This category might include James Lovelock's Gaia hypothesis; the theory that the planet earth alters its geo-physiological structure over time in order to ensure the continuation of an equilibrium of evolving organic and inorganic matter.
-The planet is characterized as a unified, holistic entity with ethical worth of which the human race is of no particular significance in the long run.
+The planet is characterized as a unified, holistic entity with independent ethical value, compared to which the human race is of no particular significance in the long run.

 Conservation ethics

 Marshall's category of 'conservation ethics' is an extension of use-value into the non-human biological world.
 It focuses only on the worth of the environment in terms of its utility or usefulness to humans.
 It contrasts the intrinsic value ideas of 'deep ecology,' hence is often referred to as 'shallow ecology,' and generally argues for the preservation of the environment on the basis that it has extrinsic value – instrumental to the welfare of human beings.
 Conservation is therefore a means to an end and purely concerned with mankind and inter-generational considerations.
 It could be argued that it is this ethic that formed the underlying arguments proposed by Governments at the Kyoto summit in 1997 and three agreements reached in the Rio Earth Summit in 1992.